Stoner19/BismuthTools/README.md

 # BismuthTools

-Tools for the Bismuth (a.k.a.
-Stallion) Cryptocurrency
+Tools for the Bismuth Cryptocurrency

 This repository contains tools I personally use for the Bismuth Cryptocurrency

 For license see LICENSE file

 The tool is intended for personal use.

+There is a web version based on webpy in the WebEdition folder

 See releases for pre-compiled versions